Rebelzob/DrinksForGeeks/README.md

 ## English Version
 ------

-Our website  is aimed at people over 🔞 years old and older.
-Those who enjoy a good wine and are also willing to try its different presentations.
+Our website  is aimed at people over 🔞 years and older.
+Those who enjoy a good wine and those who are also willing to try its different presentations.
 Our goal is to give users the best experience when choosing wine, giving them a wide portfolio full of options, prices and varieties.

 ### 🎯 Target Audience